 Speaking to the French magazine Capital, Le Maire revealed in an interview published on the same day that the government’s position is that the “development of the blockchain ecosystem is a priority for the government: it is a potential technology that can contribute to the modernization of our businesses and our economy.”

 The ambitious strategy provides the French government with “all the assets to make France a country at the tip of the blockchain,” he added.

-Le Marie said that the government created“an unprecedented and attractive legal framework,” for ICO issuers and digital asset service providers.
+Le Maire said that the government created “an unprecedented and attractive legal framework,” for ICO issuers and digital asset service providers.
 He noted that, “[w]e also have a tax and accounting framework adapted to the specificities of crypto-assets.”

-The Capital interviewer pushed Le Marie hard on the taxation issue, noting that while France has reduced the capital gains tax, in Germany they are exempt after a one-year holding period.
+The Capital interviewer pushed Le Maire hard on the taxation issue, noting that while France has reduced the capital gains tax, in Germany they are exempt after a one-year holding period.

 “Taxation is not the only factor of attractiveness of a country for the crypto-active exchanges,” he argued.
 “Regulation is important and, even in the area of taxation, the clarity of the legal framework can be as important as the level of taxation.”

 At the same time, Le Maire made clear that regulating cryptocurrencies, while important, was not the only goal of the law.
 The other part of the strategy, which will be in place by the end of the year, aims at nurturing blockchain firms and attracting entrepreneurs to set up shop in France, The goal, he said, is to bring the technology into “all sectors of the economy.”